 What to do?

 You can inspect the spark plugs or have a mechanic do it for you.
+If you see oil on your spark plugs, make sure to resolve the oil leak before replacing them.
 If it’s been a while since you performed DIY car care and checked them, it may be time for a tune-up.
 You will require a wrench to tighten the spark plugs appropriately.

 Note that spark plugs should not be too tight.
 If you can’t tell whether your spark plugs are too tight, have a mechanic check them for you.